KitHamm/themediaworkshop.co.uk/README.md

 ## The Media Worskhop

-This repo containes the source code used to create the company website for [The Media Worskhop](https://staging.themediaworkshop.co.uk/)
+This repo contains the source code used to create the company website for [The Media Workshop](https://staging.themediaworkshop.co.uk/)

 ## My Role - Full Stack Developer